CharlieJT/cts_housewares/README.md

 - **Login Form** - A Login form has been added so that the user has somewhere to login to the website.
 The has a section where you can navigate to the register page & also has the fields where you can enter "Username" &  "Password" to login to the website.
 If a user enter invalid credentials, you will get flagged.
 Also both fields are required so if the user leaves any of the fields empty, they will also get flagged.

 #### Registration Page:

 - **Registration Form** - A Registration form has been added so that the user where somewhere to register for an account.
 There are six required fields, Username, First Name, Last Name, Email Address, Password & Confirm Password.
 All fields must be filled before you can successfully register, if a user does not adhere to the statement written underneath Username, they will get notified.
 Also Password & Confirm Password fields must match before a user can successfully register.
 If registered successfully, You will be notified & logged in to the account you have just created.

+#### Cart Page:

+- **Progress Bar** - After a user has successfully logged in & added items to the cart, a progress bar will appear at the top of the page which contains 3 steps, Cart, Checkout & Payment.
+Depending on what stage the user is there in their progress, the number will show in blue at the stage that they are at.

+- **Cart** - When a user has placed something in there cart, it will show the cart items on the cart page which will consist of an image, item number, description, price, quantity, line total & option to remove.
+Quantity can be adjusted by selecting how what you want to change the quantity to & clicking on the refresh button.
+You can also remove an item from the basket by clicking the remove button.
+Your line total will be your quantity * your price.
+Total will be to total of all products in the cart & their overall price.